B2 level of English language

 PhD students are required to have a Level B2 certificate of proficiency in English pursuant to the Common European Framework of Reference for Languages (CEFR).
 This proficiency does not constitute a requirement for access to the PhD admission test, but must be achieved by the time of enrolment.

-In the absence of this certification of proficiency at the time of enrolment, at least B2 proficiency in English must be acquired by 31 December following the date of enrolment, under penalty of exclusion from the PhD course.
+In the absence of this certification of proficiency at the time of enrolment, at least B2 proficiency in English must be acquired by the deadline indicated in the Call, under penalty of exclusion from the PhD course.

 Before enrolling, PhD students can:

-After enrolment (and in any case by 31 December following the date of enrolment), PhD students can:
+After enrolment (and in any case by the deadline indicated in the Call), PhD students can:

 Open Badge